nwops/release_manager/README.md

 15. push new branch on each forked project

 Yikes!
 This is a long list of things to do.
 It is human nature to skip some or all of these steps to save time even though it is in our best interest to follow these steps.
-As humans we will always resort to the path of least resistance.
+Most humans we will always resort to the path of least resistance.

 In an effort to force good practices and reduce time and effort, release-manager will automate almost all of the tasks into a single command called `sandbox-create`.